Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Introduction

 \section{Introduction}

-Many autonomous systems across multiple domains can be described by complex nonlinear dynamics with bounded control inputs and possible disturbances or uncertainties in the dynamics model.
-Applications such as urban air mobility, drug delivery in biological systems, and electrical grids are safety-critical, motivating the need for scalable but rigorous tools for the control design and verification of such systems.
+\IEEEPARstart{A}{utonomous} systems across multiple domains can be described by complex nonlinear dynamics with bounded control and disturbance inputs.
+Applications such as urban air mobility, cellular drug delivery, and electrical grids are safety-critical, motivating the need for scalable but rigorous tools for the control design and verification of such systems.

 \textit{Hamilton-Jacobi reachability} (HJR) analysis is one of the fundamental tools for guaranteeing the safety and goal-satisfaction of a nonlinear control system.
-This method is based on Bellman's principle of optimality, and uses dynamic programming backward in time to compute a value function that encodes (1) the set of states from which a nonlinear system with bounded control inputs can reach a goal (or avoid a failure set) in a given time horizon, and (2) the corresponding optimal control law that is guaranteed to achieve the goal (or avoid the failure set) despite worst-case bounded disturbance.
-This guarantee of success despite worst-case disturbances is achieved in HJR by solving a two-player zero-sum differential game, where the control seeks to minimize a distance to a goal and the disturbance instead maximizes (and vice versa for a failure set).
-In Figure~\ref{fig: front_fig}, the black circle must be reached (left) or avoided (right) by a Van der Pol system with bounded control \eqref{Dynamics}.
-The corresponding HJR-based reach and avoid sets are shown in gold for multiple time horizons.
+This method is based on Bellman's principle of optimality and is used to compute a value function that, first, encodes the set of states from which a nonlinear system with bounded control inputs can reach a goal (or avoid a failure set) in a given time horizon, and, second, the corresponding optimal control law that is guaranteed to achieve the goal (or avoid the failure set) despite worst-case bounded disturbance.
+This guarantee of success despite worst-case disturbances is achieved in HJR by solving a two-player zero-sum differential game, where the control seeks to minimize the distance to a goal and the disturbance instead maximizes (and vice versa for a failure set).
+In Figure~\ref{fig:basic}, the set represented by the black circle must be reached (left) or avoided (right) by a Van der Pol system with bounded control \eqref{vdpdynamics}.
+The corresponding HJR-based reach and avoid sets are shown in gold.

-The general formulation of HJR paired with its strong guarantees makes it a powerful tool for robust control and verification, and has been employed in a wide range of robotics and autonomy applications \cite{mitchell2005time, bansal2017hamilton, Kirchner_2018, herbert2017fastrack}.
-However, its reliance on dynamic programming requires computation over a discretized state space.
+The generality of the formulation and strength of the guarantees make HJR a powerful tool for robust control and verification, and it has been employed in a wide range of robotics and autonomy applications \cite{mitchell2005time, bansal2017hamilton, Kirchner_2018, herbert2017fastrack, Bokanowski10}.
+However, its reliance on dynamic-programming (DP) requires computation over a discretized state space.
 Every additional state in the dynamics model introduces exponentially more grid points for computation.
-This is called the ``curse of dimensionality.''
-Because of this, HJR is limited to 5-6 dimensions without decomposition \cite{bansal2017hamilton} or functional approximations that lack conservative guarantees \cite{bansal2021deepreach, sharpless2023koopman}.
+Because of this, HJR is limited to 6 dimensions unless the system structure is decomposable \cite{bansal2017hamilton} or non-controllable polynomial dynamics \cite{xue2019inner}, or non-conservative, learned approximations are acceptable \cite{bansal2021deepreach, sharpless2023koopman, sharpless2024linear}.